British Wildlife of the Week

 Over the following century, various landowners made several concerted efforts to restore the capercaillie to our nation.
 An attempt to reintroduce the bird (in the estate of Sir Fowell Buxton of Norfolk) in the 1820s ended in failure, but Buxton wasn’t about to give up.
 In 1837, he tried again, this time on an estate in east Scotland.
 Several capercaillies were captured in Sweden and relocated to Scotland, causing quite a stir among the locals.
 A quarter of a century later, capercaillies had been released on several other Scottish estates and their population was estimated at around 2,000 individuals.
 Of course, they weren’t reintroduced to restore the damaged ecosystem – it was mainly to provide excitement, food, and a prestigious new attraction for visiting shooting parties and Scottish aristocrats.

 Although capercaillie swiftly spread and recolonised much of their former range, they began to decline again after the First World War.
-This has been attributed chiefly to a loss of forest cover, due at least in part to felling during the world wars; thousands of hectares of UK forest were cut down to supply pit props for mines producing coal for the armaments industry.
+This has been attributed chiefly to a loss of forest cover; thousands of hectares of UK forest were cut down to supply pit props for mines producing coal for the armaments industry during the war.
 But it was also because, after having become so numerous that they were deemed a menace to forestry, gamekeepers began stamping on capercaillie eggs in spring to keep numbers down.

 I remember reading an article in the mid-2000s that named the capercaillie as the bird most likely to become extinct in the UK by 2015.
 Thankfully, that time has passed and this large, charismatic grouse is still with us.
 But for how much longer?
 Its population has dwindled so much that some experts now fear that our capercaillies are too far gone to rebound without radical human intervention.
 Sadly, this icon of the Highlands is still in real danger of becoming the first bird to become extinct in Britain for a second time.